eroshiva/trade-show-poc/README.md

 - Make gRPC API more narrow - currently it carries redundant data in the responses.
   - I was experimenting and found out that it is rather confusing.
 Unfortunately, I didn't have enough time to bring it back to the normal state.
+- Restrict HTTP Reverse proxy gateway (through Swagger definition of API) to set only specific fields of the resources, not all of them as it is handled right now (even though gRPC server will cut off everything unnecessary).
 - Readyness and Liveness probes must be implemented to fully comply with the Kubernetes lifecycle.
 - Improve unit test coverage.
   - Currently, unit tests cover only core functionality, majority of utility functions remained uncovered.